-Coming This Fall: A new online project and permit application and tracking system!
+Coming This Summer: A new online project and permit application and tracking system!

 The San Francisco Planning Department and the Department of Building Inspection are currently working together on an online website for submitting and processing permits and applications.
 This exciting technical infrastructure project aims to consolidate multiple database systems into a single citywide permitting system.